evemonk/eve_online/README.md

 ## Datasource

 Default datasource is `tranquility`.
-If you want to change it to, for e.g. to `singularity`, add `datasource:` with datasource name to default hash with options:
+If you want to change it, for e.g., to `singularity`, add `datasource: 'singularity'` to default hash with options:

 ```ruby
 options = { datasource: 'singularity' }